Latticecraft/Azure-ML-Accelerator/README.md

 Furthermore, this accelerator is **not** meant to be a one-sized-fits-all solution to all problems, and assumes that the input dataset has been engineered to a point similar to datasets that might be found on Kaggle.

+If using provided ARM template, it is generally advisable that you first audit the security settings of created resources to ensure they conform to your standards prior to use.

 ## Quickstart

 1. Setup local environment using: https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?tabs=public